-During the COVID-19, large numbers of SMEs faced a huge challenge to stay afloat.
-Closed shops and offices, lower customer spend, increased Health & Safety costs – for many, income has dropped while expenditure has soared.
+During the COVID-19 era, large numbers of SMEs faced a huge challenge to stay afloat.
+Closed shops and offices, lower customer spend, increased Health & Safety costs – for many, income dropped while expenditure soared.
 Little wonder, then, that many firms have turned to SME loans for a lifeline.

 Many business owners take out loans because they believe limited company status prevents them from being personally liable for repayments.
 Unfortunately, this is not always the case – many loans require a personal guarantee.

 What does a personal guarantee mean?

 According to research by Reparo Finance, there’s a lot of confusion among business owners about what a personal guarantee means when they take out SME loans.
 Some key findings include:

 - 12% believed a personal guarantee simply meant certifying they had provided accurate information in a loan application

 - 14% thought it meant they understood a loan’s terms and conditions